-This Eggless Banana Bread is soft, moist, and perfectly tender—made without eggs or butter!
-Prepped in under 10 minutes, it’s an easy banana loaf without eggs!
+This Eggless Banana Bread recipe is soft, moist, and perfectly tender!
+Prepped in under 10 minutes, it has no eggs and no butter!

 5 STAR REVIEWS

-From Viji Ram: "My teenage son followed the recipe and it was a huge hit.
+One reader Viji Ram writes, "My teenage son followed the recipe and it was a huge hit.
 Since then this is our family favorite and we ask him to bake it often when we have company.
 Everyone loves it !" ★★★★★

-From Anne reid: "Thank you. i have used this recipe many times. i tweak it here and there for vegans. and it still holds well in the oven.
+Another reader Anne Reid writes, "Thank you. i have used this recipe many times. i tweak it here and there for vegans. and it still holds well in the oven.

 good recipe!" ★★★★★